schneideribmcibcbns/spring-framework/07-security/01-getting-started/01-spring-security-quick-start/README.md

 ## Initializing Java Config

-We have to extend Abstract Security Web Application Initializer to initialize our Java config class:
+We have to extend `AbstractSecurityWebApplicationInitializer` to initialize our Java config class:

 ```java
 public class AppSecurityInitializer extends AbstractSecurityWebApplicationInitializer {